Entertainment and Media:Markets and Economics

 Assignment Due: The Digital Millennium Copyright Act (DMCA)

-Intellectual Property - Patents, trademarks, copyrights (Notes for this session)
+Intellectual Property - Patents, trademarks, copyrights (Notes

 Topics to be discussed include: Intellectual property - patents, trademarks, copyrights, royalties, the music business, the DMCA